 Eurostat consults Member States on metadata guidelines and the new metadata structures before implementation.

-EU-SILC 2023 implementation follows the EU regulation on:
+The implementation of EU-SILC 2024 follows the EU Regulation on:

-As well, the following regulations are common for all the surveys:
+Furthermore, the following rules are common to all the surveys:

-the technical characteristics of the statistical populations and observation units, descriptions of variables and of the statistical classifications, EU regulation 2019/2181.
+technical characteristics of the statistical populations and observation units, descriptions of variables and statistical classifications, EU regulation 2019/2181;

-For more information, please see the Eurostat website on EU-SILC legislations.
+For more information, please see the Eurostat website on EU-SILC legislation.

-Countries, based on EU-SILC data, provide the annex - metadata on benefits useful for Euromod.
-The annex on the metadata of the income benefits is collected for EUROMOD-purposes, and it is shared only with the UDB users (not published with the quality report).
-More information about EUROMOD can be found on the respective website: EUROMOD - Tax-benefit microsimulation model for the European Union.
+Countries provide an annex containing metadata on benefits useful for EUROMOD (attached to national quality report), based on EU-SILC data.
+The annex with metadata on the income benefits is collected for EUROMOD purposes, and it is shared only with UDB users (not published with the quality report).
+More information about EUROMOD can be found on the website: EUROMOD – Tax-benefit microsimulation model for the European Union.

 10.6.1.
 Metadata completeness - rate

-All the elements required in the SIMS are provided.
+All items required in the SIMS are provided.
 Therefore, the metadata completeness rate is 100%.

 10.7.
 Quality management - documentation

-The document on the description of the variables to be implemented in the operation year, quality report guidelines or other supportive documents are stored in CIRCABC.
+Documents describing the variables to be implemented for the operational year, the quality report guidelines and other supportive materials are stored in CIRCABC.

-The quality report guidelines, which describe and support countries in filling in their national quality reports, is updated yearly.
+The quality report guidelines, which describe the national quality reports and support countries in filling them in, are updated yearly.

-EU-SILC is based on EU regulation 2019/2242 that defines the scope, definitions, time reference, characteristics of the data, data required, sampling, sample sizes, transmission of data, publication, access for scientific purposes, financing, reports and studies.
-In addition, Eurostat and Member States have developed the technical aspects of the instrument, in particular the Regulation on Quality Reports (EU regulation 2019/2180).
+EU-SILC is based on EU regulation 2019/2242, which sets out the scope, definitions, time reference, characteristics of the data, data required, sampling, sample sizes, transmission of data, publication, access for scientific purposes, financing, reports and studies.
+In addition, Eurostat and the Member States have developed the technical aspects of the instrument, in particular the Regulation on Quality Reports (EU regulation 2019/2180).

 11.2.
 Quality management - assessment

-Countries are obliged to report to Eurostat any deviation from the standards, which should be described in their national quality reports.
-Data are accompanied by quality reports analysing the accuracy, coherence, and comparability of the data.
-Output harmonisation is achieved by defining the format (list and content of target variables and data format) and the timetable of data transmission.
-This is complemented by Eurostat consistency and integrity checks on the microdata, so that a minimum output quality standard is reached.
+Countries are obliged to report any deviations from the legal provisions to Eurostat.
+These should be described in their national quality reports.
+The data are accompanied by quality reports, which analyse the accuracy, coherence and comparability of the data.
+Output harmonisation is achieved by establishing the format (list and content of target variables and data format) and timetable for data transmission.
+This is complemented by Eurostat consistency and integrity checks on the microdata, ensuring that a minimum output quality standard is reached.

 12.1.
 Relevance - User Needs

-The relevance of an instrument should be assessed considering the needs of its users.
-The list of variables collected as well as the indicators produced, follow the users’ needs.
+The relevance of an instrument should be assessed by considering the needs of its users.
+The list of variables collected, as well as the indicators produced, should meet users’ needs.
 As for EU-SILC, the main users are the following:

-Policymakers (Multiple Directorate General of the Commission and the Social Protection Committee, in charge of the monitoring of social protection and social inclusion, or other Commission services);
+policymakers (several Directorates-General of the Commission, the Social Protection Committee, in charge of monitoring social protection and social inclusion, and other Commission services);

-Statistical users in Eurostat or in Member States to feed sectorial or transversal publications;
+statistical users in Eurostat or in Member States, who use it to feed sectorial or transversal publications;

 12.2.
 Relevance - User Satisfaction

-Eurostat carried out a general User Satisfaction Survey (USS) in the period between June and July 2022 (User Satisfaction Survey by years) to obtain a better understanding of users’ needs and satisfaction with the services provided by Eurostat.
-The survey has shown that EU-SILC is of very high relevance to users.
-For the majority, both aggregates and microdata are important or essential in their work, irrespective of the purpose of their use.
-The use of the ad-hoc modules was less widespread than the use of the annual variables.
-Users emphasized their strong need for more detailed micro-data.
+Eurostat carried out a general user satisfaction survey (USS) in 2024 (User satisfaction surveys by year) to obtain a better understanding of users’ needs and satisfaction with the services provided by Eurostat.
+The survey showed that EU-SILC is highly relevant to users.
+Most of them reported that both aggregates and microdata are important or essential in their work, irrespective of the reason for using them.
+The use of the ad hoc modules was less widespread than the use of the annual variables.
+Users emphasised their strong need for more detailed microdata.

-The results of the USS on living conditions and social protection statistics on overall quality are summarised in the figure below (% of respondents).
+The results of the USS concerning the overall quality of statistics on living conditions and social protection are summarised in the figure below (% of respondents).

-Figure 3: Overall quality on Living conditions and social protection statistics, 2022, 2019
+Figure 3: Overall quality of statistics on living conditions and social protection, 2024, 2019

-Countries list and describe cases where some of the variables are not collected or deviate from the methodological guidelines of the operation year.
-For more information, please see ‘Annex 3 - Income variables: Deviations from EU-SILC definitions’, or consult national quality reports.
+Countries list and describe any cases where some of the variables are not collected or where they deviate from the methodological guidelines for the operational year.
+For more information, please see ‘Annex 3 – Income variables – deviations from EU-SILC definitions’, or consult the national quality reports.

 12.3.1.
 Data completeness - rate

-Data should be transmitted according to the methodological guidelines of the operation year.
+Data should be transmitted according to the methodological guidelines for the operational year.
 When a variable is not collected or is missing, the respective flag must be used.
 For more information, please consult the national quality reports.

 13.1.
 Accuracy - overall

 The concept of accuracy refers to the precision of estimates computed from a sample rather than from the entire population.
-Accuracy depends on sample size, sampling design effects, and the structure of the population under study.
-In addition to that, sampling errors and non-sampling errors need to be considered.
-A sampling error refers to the variability that occurs at random because of the use of a sample rather than a census, and non-sampling errors are errors that occur in all phases of the data collection and production process.
+Accuracy depends on sample size, sampling design effects and the structure of the population being studied.
+In addition, sampling errors and non-sampling errors need to be considered.
+Sampling error means the variability that occurs at random due to using a sample rather than a census, and non-sampling errors are errors that occur in all phases of the data collection and production process.

 From 2021

-EU regulation 2019/1700 foresees the requirements relating to geographical coverage, detailed sample characteristics, including subsampling, in accordance with Annex III, common data gathering periods, common standards for editing and imputation, weighting, estimation and variance estimation.
+EU regulation 2019/1700 lays down the requirements relating to geographical coverage, detailed sample characteristics, including subsampling, in accordance with Annex III to that Regulation, sampling characteristics, common data gathering periods, common standards for editing and imputation, weighting, estimation and variance estimation.

-More specifically, Annex II – Precision requirements, foresees the following:
+Furthermore, Annex II to Regulation (EU) 2019/1700 – Precision requirements, lays down the following:

 Precision requirements for all data sets are expressed in standard errors and are defined as continuous functions of the actual estimates and of the size of the statistical population in a country or in a NUTS 2 region.

-The estimated standard error of a particular estimate must not be bigger than the following amount:
+The estimated standard error of a particular estimate must not be greater than the following amount:

 The following values for parameters shall be used: